libregraph/idm/README.md

 INFO[0000] ready
 ```

-When packaging up IDM it is recommended to invoke idm through its [binscript](https://github.com/libregraph/idm/blob/master/scripts/libregraph-idmd.binscript) to simplify execution.
 ### Configuration

 The default base DN of IDM is `dc=lg,dc=local`.
 There is usually no need to change, it if you don't use the LDAP data for anything else.
 The value needs to match what the clients have configured.
 Similarly, the default mail domain is `lg.local`.